HeuristNetwork/heurist/hclient/README.md

 ## Key files

-(This directory primarily serves as a container for subdirectories and doesn't have key operational files at its immediate level beyond this README.)
+(This directory primarily serves as a container for subdirectories and doesn't have key operational files at its immediate level beyond this README)

 ## Subdirectories